2022 Philippine House of Representatives elections: Electoral system

 The Philippines uses parallel voting for its lower house elections.
-For this election, there shall be 316 seats in the House of Representatives; 253 of these are district representatives, and 63 are party-list representatives.
+For this election, there are 316 seats in the House of Representatives; 253 of these are district representatives, and 63 are party-list representatives.

 Philippine law mandates that there should be one party-list representative for every four district representatives.
 District representatives are elected under the first-past-the-post system from single-member districts.
 Party-list representatives are elected via the nationwide vote with a 2% election threshold, with a party winning not more than three seats.
 The party with the most votes usually wins three seats, then the other parties with more than 2% of the vote two seats.
 At this point, if all of the party-list seats are not filled up, the parties with less than 2% of the vote will win one seat each until all party-list seats are filled up.
 The electoral system, with the 2% threshold and the 3-seat cap, encourage vote splitting; several parties have indeed exploited this, putting up separate party-lists for every sector so as not to waste their vote on just one party.

 Political parties competing in the party-list election are barred from participating district elections, and vice versa, unless permitted by the Commission on Elections.
 Party-lists and political parties participating in the district elections may forge coalition deals with one another.

 Campaigning for elections from congressional districts seats are decidedly local; the candidates are most likely a part of an election slate that includes candidates for other positions in the locality, and slates may comprise different parties.
 The political parties contesting the election make no attempt to create a national campaign.

 Party-list campaigning, on the other hand, is done on a national scale.
 Parties usually attempt to appeal to a specific demographic.
 Polling is usually conducted for the party-list election, while pollsters may release polls on specific district races.
 In district elections, pollsters do not attempt to make forecasts on how many votes a party would achieve, nor the number of seats a party would win; they do attempt to do that in party-list elections, though.